vbilgin/vb-v6/_pages/now.md

 # Work
 Started a new job in March 2020 working as a Help Desk Specialist for [Houlihan Lokey](https://hl.com/).

-I've mostly adjusted to the job and feel comfortable tackling most issues that come up.
+I've mostly adjusted to the job and feel comfortable tackling most of the issues that come up.
 Planning to hunker down and absorb as much knowledge as I can.

 *This page was last updated on 8/6/2020.*